Las Vegas shooting: Remembering the fallen

 Kurt Von Tillow

-Kurt Von Tillow, 55, attended the festival with some family members and was fatally shot.
+Kurt Von Tillow, 55, attended the festival with relatives when he was fatally shot.
 His wife, daughter and son-in-law managed to escape the concert unharmed; his sister and niece were hospitalized but expected to survive, according to KCRA-TV.

 “My brother-in-law was the most patriotic person you’ve ever met,” Von Tillow’s brother-in-law Mark Carson told the news station.
 “Guarantee you, he was covered in red, white and blue, with a Coors Light in his hand, smiling with his family and listening to some music.”